Nyholm/psr7/README.md

 ## Usage

-The PSR-7 objects do not contain any other public methods then those defined in the [PSR-7 specification](https://www.php-fig.org/psr/psr-7/).
+The PSR-7 objects do not contain any other public methods than those defined in the [PSR-7 specification](https://www.php-fig.org/psr/psr-7/).

 ### Create objects